jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Cloud-Database-MongoDB-Service-Level-Agreement-SLA.md

 ### **2.7 Service Features**

-MongoDB is an online database service, which supports Version 3.2 under the MongoDB protocol.
-The MongoDB instance can be available through the Web or API, and it provides online database capacity expansion, backup roll-back, performance monitoring and analysis functions, as well as data backup, data recovery, log management and other management functions.
-For details on all the specific functions of MongoDB, please refer to the detailed description documentation, technical documentation and help documentation provided by JD Cloud on the official website.
-All functional changes to MongoDB that may affect the user will be announced to the user.
+The JCS for MongoDB is the on-line database service, which can be subscribed via Web or API and supports management functions such as on-line expansion, data backup, data recovery and performance monitoring.
+For details of all functions of the JCS for MongoDB, please refer to specific instruction, technical document and help documentation provided by JD Cloud on the official website.
+All the functional changes of the JCS for MongoDB that may affect users will be announced to the users.

 ### **2.8 Service Availability**